iamdtang/skaterdav85.github.io/teaching/2020/assignments/laravel-3.md

 Create a repo with a `README.md`.
 In this file, write the Eloquent code for each question in code fences (triple back ticks).
 [Here is an example of what your submission should look like.](https://gist.github.com/skaterdav85/13fb0230df0335dd1009d777719254ed) If you click on "Raw", you can see the Markdown.
 If your Markdown submission is not formatted like the example, you will lose points.

-To test out your code, use `php artisan tinker`.

 1. Find all tracks with the genre "Metal".
 1. Find all customers who work for "Apple Inc.".
 1. Find invoice 5 and update its `BillingAddress` to "123 Sesame Street".